KoicsD/CharliesAngels/TaskDescription/OrdersWeek7.md

 The syntax of [our config file] reminds us of [dictionaries] in [*python*].
 This syntax is used in [*.json*] files, and [*json* module] can parse it as a [dictionary].
 Our application exploits this phenomenon.
-(What is more, parameters of connection is a dictionary inside dictionary.
+(What is more, parameters of connection is a *dictionary inside dictionary*.
-The keys of it are equal to the names of arguments of function *connect*.
+In case of our syntax, the keys of it are equal to the names of arguments of function *connect*.
 Because of it, if we pass it to function *connect* with [double-asterisk operator], we do not have to explicitely deal with its items in our code.
 That's how our code works, and that is the reason why we changed syntax.)